orchestracities/ngsi-timeseries-api/docs/manuals/user/index.md

 Not an Orion expert yet?
 No problem, you can create the subscription through QuantumLeap's API.
-However, you will still need to understand the basics of how subscriptions and notifications work, so take a time to read [the docs](https://fiware-orion.readthedocs.io/en/master/user/walkthrough_apiv2/index.html#ubscriptions).
+However, you will still need to understand the basics of how subscriptions and notifications work, so take your time to read [the docs](https://fiware-orion.readthedocs.io/en/master/user/walkthrough_apiv2/index.html#ubscriptions).

 Historical data for each entity type will be persisted as long as the